Michael2-3B/Isometric-Minecraft-CE/README.md

 ## Basically, minecraft but isometric.
 Coded in C for the TI 84+ CE.

 ### Current Features (newest additions first):
-* Torch Lighting, and night time
+* Torch lighting (and night time)
 * Shadows
 * Map Rotation
 * Block gravity/physics (for sand and gravel)
 * Placing and breaking blocks
 * Player and player movement (currently disabled, and a bit buggy)
 * Dynamic, random terrain

-The program is currently in progress, so bugs are to be expected, and some features are not fully implemented properly yet
+The program is currently in progress, so bugs are to be expected, and many features are not fully or properly implemented yet.

 **LATEST UPDATE:** Torch lighting and shadows!
 ![A Screenshot](https://raw.githubusercontent.com/Michael2-3B/Iso-Render/master/screenshots/render038.gif)